fi-ksi/web-frontend-angular/README.md

 `gen-changelog.sh` takes git's log and saves this information into `src/assets/changelog/` directory.
 This is then used by the changelog modal inside the application.

-### gen-scss-colors.sh
+### gen-scss-theme.sh

-executed by `npm run gen.colors`
+executed by `npm run gen.theme`

-`gen-scss-colors.sh` generates scss variables based on `src/app/styles/theme.scss` and saves them into `src/app/styles/colors.scss` for usage inside the application.
+`gen-scss-theme.sh` generates scss variables based on `src/app/styles/theme.scss` and saves them into the same file under `AUTO-GENERATED` section. for usage inside the application.
 SCSS variables are safer than regular css variables because the compiler throws error if used variable is undefined.

 ### gen-icons.sh